 8. Juli Bauer’s Paleo Cookbook.
 Anyone who knows me well knows I don’t actually follow recipes.
 But I do like recipe books and keep a couple small wooden crates worth in my kitchen.
 This book was a gift from my daughters last summer and I really like it and refer to it regularly for menu-planning inspiration.
 Check it out here Canadians and here my friends to the south.

 9. Clean Food by Terry Walters.
 I have used this plant-based, seasonal eating cookbook for many years and often recommend it.
 Even if you eat meat you will find inspiration within these pages (and you can always add animal proteins on the side).
 A keeper.
 Here is a link to the Canadian shop and one for the American shop.

 10. The Wisdom of the Enneagram by Don Richard Riso and Russ Hudson.
 I have always loved learning about personality type, habit formation, WHY people operate the way they do.
 I have had fun with Myers Briggs and other tests but finally dove into the Enneagram and am so glad I did.
 If you are a personality geek you will probably enjoy this book; check it out here in Canada and here in the United States.

 *Hey folks, on this page I have provided affiliate links for amazon – both for my fellow Canadians and my southern U.S. neighbors.
-The tiny bit of profit I make if you buy a book from my link helps me to pay some of my website costs (which really add up, let me tell you!)
+The tiny bit of profit I make if you buy one of the books from my links helps me to pay some of my website costs (which really add up, let me tell you!)
 Thank you kindly for your support. xo